Distributed Information-based Source Seeking: Experiments

 \subsection{Lab Implementations}

 We implement our distributed algorithm on Turtlebot3 robotic ground vehicles to seek a light source in a dark room.
 The light source is an LED lamp.
-Light sensors are installed on Turtlebots to measure the local strength of light.
+Light sensors are installed on Turtlebots to measure the local light intensity.
 The robots communicate through an ad-hoc WiFi network, each being an individual node.
-We only allow each robot to communicate with two other pre-determined robots throughout the experiment as a reasonable approximation of a non-fully-connected network.
+We only allow each robot to communicate with two other pre-determined robots throughout the experiment as a reasonable approximation of a non-fully connected network.
 An indoor motion capture system captures the positions of the robots and the source.

 The algorithm is implemented as a ROS 2 package in Python language\cite{Tianpeng_ROS_2_Package_2021}.
 The package is installed on the onboard computer of every robot.
 By running the package, every robot gathers its position from the motion capture system, communicates information required in estimation and waypoint planning, makes estimations, and decides its control actions.